gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 wire stripper
 clamps
-screw driver with phillips head pvc glue
+screw driver with phillips head flathead screwdriver small flathead screwdriver (3mm) small phillips screwdriver (2.0) dremel with cutting wheel pvc glue
+T6 Torx screwdriver
+duct tape that matches the color of the car wire protector two large zipties permanent marker hot glue drill screwdriver bit for the drill (matching the wood screws) 1/16" drill bit (for drilling holes in the 3D printed parts) 5/64" drill bit (for drilling pilot holes for the wood screws for the frame) 4 2 inch (5cm) long wood screws (for attaching the frame to the car)

 # Parts needed
 * an Aosom jeep (Aosom SKU: 370-038)